runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 - The fetch code is SSR ready
 - We account for libraries like mirage that will try to dynamically swap out `fetch` for its own version
 - A test waiter is automatically installed to help prevent leaky or flakey tests
-- AbortController is automatically wired in
+- AbortController is automatically wired-in
 - Streaming Responses are automatically prepared for
 - Vague network level errors are converted into meaningful error objects
 - The `date` header is autoset on the response if not already present to ensure the ability to check request age